 We began to climb down another steep flight of steps towards the beach, only to realise just how high up we really were from the shore.
 Already aching from the bumpy bike rides and about half-way to heatstroke at this stage, we asked ourselves whether we could climb all the way back to where our bike was parked.
 Of course, the answer was no. And so we left the most beautiful spots on the island with a bittersweet feeling and made our way towards our fourth and final stop of the day.

 Climbing off the bike for the penultimate time, I longed to finally have a swim in the beautiful water we’d been gazing at all day.
 It was just our luck really, that the natural rockpool here was closed off due to strong tides.

 We strolled past the restaurants that lined the main walkway along the water trying not to think too much about food.
 With a short cash supply and no bank card, we bought a can of Sprite to help cool off, then walked a circuit around the rim of Broken Beach.

 Despite its name, there isn’t actually an accessible beach here, but the view was beautiful, and the darker ocean waters and earthy cliffs made me feel like I’d been transported back to somewhere in Europe.

-Desperate for a bathroom break now, I spotted a sign for the toilet attached to a tree, and followed it behind a restaurant where a local woman pointed me to two stalls.
-I walked into one and laughed to myself – it’s funny how glamorous travel can look online, when in reality you pay to use a squat toilet with no toilet paper and a bucket of water and a cup as a flush.
+Desperate for a bathroom break now, I spotted a sign for the toilet attached to a tree and followed it behind a restaurant where a local woman pointed me to two stalls.
+I walked into one and laughed to myself – it’s funny how glamorous travel can look online when in reality you’re paying to use a squat toilet with no toilet paper and a bucket of water and a cup as a flush.